Azkanorouzi/next-js-dashboard/README.md

-This is a test next js project following the next-js tutorial
+A simple next js dashboard for testing purposes